chromestone/ChromestoneEssentials/README.md

+# Chromestone Essentials

-Chromestone Essentials - A Minecraft minigame (that doesn't ever end lol)
+  - A Minecraft minigame (that doesn't ever end lol)

-This was plugin was mainly a supplement for a minigame I assembled with other plugins I found
+This plugin puts together a minigame through assembling and interfacing with other plugins I found.

-Some features include:
+**Some features include:**

-Random zombie pigman spawning (you can farm the gold nuggets and use them to exchange as money if another shop plugin is installed)
+* Random zombie pigman spawning (you can farm the gold nuggets and use them to exchange as money if another shop plugin is installed)

-Lighting Casting (for Goddesses)
+* Lighting Casting (for Goddesses)

-A "shop" location / spawn protection (no PVP in a given area)
+* A "shop" location / spawn protection (no PVP in a given area)

-DEPENDENCIES:
+**DEPENDENCIES:**

-CombatTag
+* CombatTag

-RECOMMENDED to be used with (as how I used it):
+_RECOMMENDED to be used with (as how I used it):_

-Carz (this allowed easy transportation in a minecart, tons of fun :)
+* Carz (this allowed easy transportation in a minecart, tons of fun :)

-Chest Refilling plugins (gives some "Hunger Games" theme into the game)
+* Chest Refilling plugins (gives some "Hunger Games" theme into the game)

-Shop plugins
+* Shop plugins

 Bukkit version: bukkit-1.7.2-R0.3